LLM-Driven Cost-Effective Requirements Change Impact Analysis: Empirical Evaluation

-\subsection{Refinement and Filtering in \textit{ProReFiCIA} (RQ4)}
+\subsection{Refinement and Filtering in \textit{ProReFiCIA} (RQ3)}

 \sectopic{Methodology.} The primary objective of this RQ is to examine the effectiveness of our proposed post-processing steps in \textit{ProReFiCIA}.
-We employ the optimal model–prompt combinations identified in RQ3, \texttt{P30} with LLaMa, to investigate the extent to which the proposed post-processing contributes to improving prompt results.
+We employ the optimal model–prompt combinations identified in RQ2, \texttt{P53} with GPT-4o, to investigate the extent to which the proposed post-processing improves prompt results.
+In this RQ, we evaluate this combination on the unseen dataset \projName~.
 To this end, we compare performance before and after applying the post-processing steps.
 The performance is evaluated based on how well the predicted impact set includes all impacted requirements while minimizing the analyst’s effort to filter out false positives.
-Therefore, we use two metrics: \textit{Effectiveness} to assess how well the impact set retrieved all impacted requirements and \textit{Cost} which evaluates the effort required for validation.
-For effectiveness we use the recall, which is described in Equation~\ref{eff}, and we compute the average proportion of requirements retrieved relative to the total number of requirements in the dataset, which is described in Equation~\ref{cost}.
+Therefore, we use two metrics: \textit{Effectiveness}, which assesses how well the retrieved impact set contains all the impacted requirements, and \textit{Cost}, which evaluates the effort required for validation.
+For effectiveness, we use recall (Equation~\ref{eff}); for cost, we compute the average proportion of requirements retrieved relative to the total number of requirements in the dataset (Equation~\ref{cost}).

 $N_c$ represents the number of change rationales in the dataset, $N_{req}$ the total number of requirements in the dataset, $TP_{c_i}$ and $FP_{c_i}$ represent the number of true positives and false positives retrieved in the impact set for the change rationale $i$.
-A higher effectiveness value indicates a more complete impact set, with the maximum possible value being 1 (or 100\%).
+A higher effectiveness value indicates a more complete impact set, with a maximum possible value of 1 (100\%).
 Conversely, a lower cost corresponds to a more efficient impact set.

-The refinement step in post-processing is designed to enhance effectiveness by increasing the number of correctly retrieved impacted requirements.
+The refinement step in post-processing is designed to enhance effectiveness by increasing the number of impacted requirements correctly retrieved.
 In contrast, the filtering step aims to reduce analysis costs by minimizing the number of requirements that need to be reviewed in the final impact set.
+In the filtering step, we fine-tune the NLI model using the training set processed with GPT-4o-\texttt{P53}, which provides the model's rationales used as NLI inputs, as described in Section~\ref{sec:filtering}.
+Due to the limited number of labeled instances in our context, all model layers are frozen during fine-tuning, except the classifier layer (the last layer).
+The small number of parameters being tuned allows us to leverage the contextual knowledge encoded in the NLI model while adapting the classifier to our CIA task, which typically involves limited data.